Eva Rothschild ‘Peak Times’

 Stigmata (2020) intertwines the body and the object: a geometric form in all its objective perfection pierces this miraculously emergent form, unified through the application of an unnaturally deep black – creating a co-dependency and completeness in the totality of the sculpture while juxtaposing the organic with the constructed.
 Black is used throughout Rothschild’s practice to create clear sculptural silhouettes to enhance the edges and limits of the works.
 However, the hidden materiality of the sculpture is only revealed in the glimpses of golden bronze inside the rising column.
 Likewise, the seemingly monochrome wall-based works of wax resist dyed-calico, all possess subtleties which are revealed upon closer inspection – multi-coloured layers surface and recede, giving way to abstracted vistas of columns and arches.

 By deliberately destabilising physical and visual characteristics in her work, Rothschild not only questions the aesthetics of art, in particular minimalism, but engages the viewer in an active relationship with the sculpture.
-Daybed 01 (BMS) (2019) and Daybed 02 (BMS) (2019) and Rothschild’s cast stools allow us moments of rest in the space; they signal that we are welcome and give us access to the materiality of the works, making us part of the mise-en-scène created in every exhibition.
+Daybed 01 (woven) (2019) and Daybed 02 (printed) (2019) and Rothschild’s cast stools allow us moments of rest in the space; they signal that we are welcome and give us access to the materiality of the works, making us part of the mise-en-scène created in every exhibition.

 Screening in the Bricks Space is Boys and Sculpture (2012), which captures the interaction between a group of young boys in a gallery with Rothschild’s works: cautious observation soon gives way to an unsatiated curiosity that ultimately descends into joyful chaos and play – reaffirming that our presence is in constant dialogue with the conversation that Rothschild’s practice instigates, further emphasising the body’s key role in the act of making and experiencing artworks.